||PROFESSIONAL EKTAPRO MULTIMEDIA EQUIPMENT for DISSOLVE PROJECTION of SLIDES

 It actually is!
 Many art museums and galleries that display photographic

-images, insist on pictures taken with "old-fashioned" film.
+images, insist on pictures taken with "old-fashioned" slide film.
 The Philadelphia Museum of Art

 recently posted the following statement on its website: